hpc/charliecloud/doc-src/tutorial.rst

 4. Build and install OpenMPI.
 Note the :code:`getconf` trick to guess at an appropriate parallel build.

-5. Clean up, in order to reduce the size of layers (:code:`make clean`) as well as the resulting Charliecloud tarball (:code:`rm -Rf`).
+5. Clean up, in order to reduce the size of layers as well as the resulting Charliecloud tarball (:code:`rm -Rf`).

 Finally, because it's a container image, you can be less tidy than you might be on a normal system.
 For example, the above downloads and builds in